-Living in a beach town, my family and I take a lot of time at the different beautiful and sandy beaches of our area.
-As great as that sounds, it is not quite as relaxing as it sounds.
-Having four kids 10 and under, with my youngest not yet 2, parenting around the waters of Lake Michigan is a non-stop affair during a day at the beach.
+Living in a beach town, my family and I spend a lot of time at the different beautiful and sandy beaches of our area.
+As great as that sounds, it is not quite as relaxing as it appears.
+Having four kids 10 and under, with my youngest just turning 2, parenting around the waters of Lake Michigan is a non-stop affair during a day at the beach.
 My older boys can pretty much handle themselves in the water but turn my eye for a moment and that water can be a dangerous thing for them.
 And for my daughter, the power of the waves is too much for her to stay standing.
 She easily gets knocked down and she's learned the hard way to not go in farther then her knees at this point or she doesn't stand a chance of staying on her feet.

 Life is not too much different for Christians today trying to raise their families in God's ways.
 As soon as we introduce them to Jesus and his way of living, the world seems to throw them different ideas, ideas not built on seeking him first.
 It would be easy for them to get knocked off their faith walk and onto a different path that does not lead to Heaven.
 Even their own sinful natures tell them to do things out of selfish ambition instead of what is good and pleasing in God's sight.